UAZ Bars

 UAZ Bars (УАЗ Барс, UAZ-3159) is a Russian SUV produced by UAZ.
 It was introduced in December 1999.
-About 10,000 automobiles were produced since then.
+About 10,000 automobiles were produced until 2010.
 The UAZ Bars is a passenger-utility car with four-wheel drive, developed on the basis of UAZ-3153.

 Overview

 The Bars is a widetrack (1890 mm versus 1785 mm) of the UAZ-3153, and has an extended wheelbase modification of the UAZ-3151, with engine ZMZ-409 with an overall length of 4550 mm and a wheelbase of 2760 mm.
 The Bars has a higher capacity of negotiating gradients, better structural strength, and better steering capacity on roads of different surface quality.

 The standard complete equipment has been supplemented with: